Move, Lock, Duplicate and Delete layers. A touch or swipe puts all the most commonly-used layer controls at your fingertips.

 When you lock a layer, a small padlock symbol appears next to the layer name.
 To unlock a layer for editing, swipe right-to-left and tap Unlock.

 When you Duplicate a layer or Layer Group, all Masks, Blend Modes and artwork will reproduce from the original.

 Duplicating a layer is a great way to experiment with major changes without affecting the original.

-Procreate documents have a maximum number of layers that varies depending on your document size.
+Procreate Pocket documents have a maximum number of layers that vary depending on your document size.
 If you reach the maximum, Merge layers to make room for new duplicates.